freetale/me.freetale.unity.builder/README.md

 - [x] script define symbols
 - [x] set field from command line
 - [x] leave no trace in build
+- [ ] initial profile for all platform

 # Prerequisite
 - Unity (with license activated)